SafetyMap

 District guide

-Who should stay in City Centre South
+Should you stay in City Centre South?

-Transport, hotels, and night-time fit in City Centre South
+Best fit for City Centre South

 Compare with other districts in Dublin